jezzsantos/saastack/README.md

 ## What does it contain?

-It is a fully-functioning and tested system, with some "base" functionality.
+It is a fully-functioning and tested system, with some common "base" functionality.

-It includes a working example of a *made-up* SaaS car-sharing platform for demonstration purposes.
+It demonstrates a working example of a *made-up* SaaS car-sharing platform, just for demonstration purposes.

+> You would, of course, replace that stuff with your own product of course!
+It is only there to demonstrate real code examples you can learn from.

 The starter template also takes care of these specific kinds of things: